-John Stern, Aesthetic Realism consultant and former Tri-State urban and regional planner, writes:
+John Stern, Aesthetic Realism consultant and former Tri-State urban and regional planner, created the popular website beautyofnyc.org with his wife Faith Stern.
+He writes:

 My history classes in high school and college consisted mostly of dates, battles, the reigns of rulers, and legislation.
 Imagine, then, my surprise and thrill when I read Eli Siegel’s definition of history from his 1945 work Definitions, and Comment: Being a Description of the World: “History is shown feeling about the past.”
 It is a wholly new way of seeing history, and one that I treasure.